MaterSim/PyXtal/doc/Usage.rst

 matrix (``op.affine_matrix``).

 For a given symmetry group, each Wyckoff position is a subgroup of the general Wyckoff position.

+.. only:: comment

     As a result, each Wyckoff position requires some point group symmetry for a molecule to occupy it.
 This symmetry can be accessed using ``g.w_symm``.
 This returns a nested list, where the first index specifies a Wyckoff position, the second index specifies a point within that Wyckoff position, and the third index specifies a list of symmetry operations corresponding to that point.
 This list of operations can then be used to check whether a given molecule is consistent with a given Wyckoff position.

 As displayed in the example above, the Wyckoff position ``4b`` has site symmetry ``..2``.
 In this example, ``.`` denotes no symmetry about the x and y axes, and ``2`` denotes a 2-fold rotation about the z axis in Hermann-Mauguin notation.
-The symbols do not always follow this ``x,y,z`` format.
 For more information on reading these symbols, see https://en.wikipedia.org/wiki/Hermann%E2%80%93Mauguin_notation.